zd333/skill-manager/README.md

 SPA is available under [http://localhost:4200](http://localhost:4200) API is available under [http://localhost:3042](http://localhost:3042)

-Please note, when you update package.json in host system - the changes are not automatically reflected in containers (this is true for both back-end and spa apps).
+Please note, when you update package.json (as well as other files outside src folders, e.g. .angular-cli.json) in host system - the changes are not automatically reflected in containers (this is true for both back-end and spa apps).
 Use next commands to update npm pacjakes in container:

-* `docker cp spa/package.json container_name:/spa-dist/package.json` / `docker cp backend/package.json container_name:/backend-dist/package.json`
+* `docker cp spa/package.json container_name:/spa-dist/` / `docker cp backend/package.json container_name:/backend-dist/`
 * `docker exec container_name npm install`

 ### Developing SPA